 - i.
-The group has disclosed all the pending litigations which would impact its financial position.
-Refer Note 33 notes to accounts of the consolidated Financial Statements. - ii.
-The group did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the group. - iv.
-The Management has represented that to the best of its knowledge and belief, other than as disclosed in the notes to accounts, - no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the group to or in any other person(s) or entities, including foreign entities ("Intermediaries"), with the understanding that the intermediary shall whether directly or indirectly lend or invest in other persons or entities identified in any manner by or on behalf of the group (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of ultimate beneficiaries; - no funds have been received by the group from any person(s) or entities including foreign entities ("Funding Parties") with the understanding that such group shall whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or provide guarantee, security or the like on behalf of the Ultimate beneficiaries; and - Based on the audit procedures performed, nothing has come to our notice that has caused us to believe that the above representations given by the management contain any material misstatement. - v.
-No dividend declared or paid during the year by the group during the year. - vi.
+The Company does not have any pending litigations which would impact its financial position. - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company. - iv.
+The Management has represented that to the best of its knowledge and belief, other than as disclosed in the notes to accounts, - no funds have been advanced or loaned or invested (either from borrowed funds or share premium or any other sources or kind of funds) by the company to or in any other person(s) or entities, including foreign entities ("Intermediaries"), with the understanding that the intermediary shall whether directly or indirectly lend or invest in other persons or entities identified in any manner by or on behalf of the company (Ultimate Beneficiaries) or provide any guarantee, security or the like on behalf of ultimate beneficiaries; - no funds have been received by the company from any person(s) or entities including foreign entities ("Funding Parties") with the understanding that such company shall whether, directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the funding party (ultimate beneficiaries) or provide guarantee, security or the like on behalf of the Ultimate beneficiaries; and - Based on the audit procedures performed, nothing has come to our notice that has caused us to believe that the above representations given by the management contain any material misstatement. - v.
+No dividend declared or paid during the year by the Company during the year. - vi.
 With respect to matter to be included in Auditors' Report under Section 197(16) of the Act, as amended:

-In our opinion and according to information and explanations given to us, the remuneration paid by the group to its directors during the current year is in accordance with the provisions of Section 197 of the Act.
+In our opinion and according to information and explanations given to us, the remuneration paid by the Company to its directors during the current year is in accordance with the provisions of Section 197 of the Act.
 The remuneration paid to any of its directors is not in excess of the limit laid down under Section 197 of the Act.